 The student should now practise the entry to the climb, maintaining the climb and the level out until proficient.
 Then have the student establish the aeroplane in another climb and demonstrate different climb attitudes and corresponding speeds, noting rate of climb effect, and the effect of flap, especially flap retraction in a climb, in preparation for the go around in the circuit lessons.
 Once it has been demonstrated, encourage the student to make the flap selections and note the effect it has on the attitude, airspeed, rate of climb and trim.

 Have the student establish in straight and level on a reference point.
 Nominate a reference point and altitude to descend to – considering minimum height restrictions.
 Remind the student that you will be using the glide, with the throttle closed.
 Demonstrate the glide and the level off to resume straight and level at a specific altitude.
 Anticipation of the altitude is required.

-On the way back to the aerodrome demonstrate the cruise descent, including the selection of power and rate of descent appropriate for the conditions, and remind the student that there will be time to practise this on every flight.
+On the way back to the aerodrome, demonstrate the cruise descent, including the selection of power and rate of descent appropriate for the conditions.
+Remind the student that there will be time to practise this on every flight.

 The next lesson will be turning.
 Ask the student to read any notes they have on turns and to remember the attitudes they saw in this lesson.

 Ask the student what they learnt about power changes and rudder use.